russellwhitaker/uap-clj/README.md

 ###Java and Hive version dependencies

-This code has been tested and shown to run under Hive commandline versions 0.12.0 and 0.14.0 when compiled under Java v1.7 (Mac OS X v10.9.5) and run :
+This code has been tested and shown to run under Hive commandline versions 0.12.0 and 0.14.0 when compiled under Java v1.7 (Mac OS X v10.9.5):

 ```bash
 → java -version
 java version "1.7.0_51"